Minimum Working Conditions

 Salary is usually paid at the end of the calendar month deducting all applicable social security contributions and withholding taxes (if any).
 Swiss law explicitly provides that the salary paid to employees must be stated in a pay slip.
+So far, four cantons (Jura, Neuenburg, Geneva and Ticino) have introduced minimum wages for all employees.
+They vary from CHF 19 to CHF 23 per hour.
+Minimum wages may also be found in collective labour agreements.

 Maximum Working Week